 To minimize any negative influence of the substrate on code quality, the Domino sample lab has tested over 90% of the commonly used materials, and can provide guidance for material suppliers to prevent any batch-to-batch variations which could affect code quality, greatly reducing downtime.

 So that being said, there is more to meets the eye and that comes in the way of testing and aligning with a supplier who understands that anyone can put a code on a product.
 It’s understanding the science behind the technology that result in the best code for your needs.
 A quick sample review with Domino can make all the difference in the world – even if you are not a Domino customer today.
 We can help.

-We encourage you to visit Domino at Pack Expo Connects 2020.
+We encourage you to visit Domino at Pack Expo.
 We will have our experts onsite to discuss Material Sciences in more detail, as well focusing on common challenges related to: Flexible Packaging, Foils, Carton Variations and lastly Serialization codes.

 For any questions in the meantime, please do not hesitate to reach out to me directly.
-Additionally, for more information on the Science behind laser coding, click here to view videos specific to this topic.
+Additionally, for more information on the Science behind laser coding, you can watch several new videos specific to this topic.